person Tia Zanella

 • network.security.group - Network security groups

-• network.loadbalancer - Load balancers (L4 and L7)
+• network.loadbalancer - Load balancers (L4 and L7 / Application Gateway)

 • network.firewall - Azure Firewalls